RV Tax Deductions you Should Know About

 Besides the requirements above, the only other thing you have to make sure of in order to claim this deduction is that you have the correct kind of loan on your RV: a qualified loan.
 Basically, this just means the RV is used as collateral on the loan and could be repossessed should the loan go unpaid.
 Really, almost all loans fall into this category, so you should be good to go—but it is best to double check just in case.

-RV as a Second Home: RV Tax Deduction
+RV as a Second Home

 Clearly, the mortgage interest deduction can be taken on your primary home, but did you know you can also deduct interest paid on a second home?
 This is great news for nearly all RV owners, because while many RVers do not live in their rigs full time, most do spend a good number of days in their tiny-home-on-wheels throughout the year.

-As long as you spend the greater of 14 days or 10% of the days that the RV was rented out in the rig, it qualifies as a second home.
+As long as you spend the greater of 14 days or 10% of the days that the RV was rented out to others in the rig, it qualifies as a second home.
 In this case, you can deduct the interest on your RV loan just as you would if your RV was your primary residence.

 RV Sales Tax by State